Hollywood Boulevard Commercial and Entertainment District: Golden Age

 The 1920s saw the rise of more buildings along the Boulevard.
 Around Hollywood and Cahuenga, Palmer Building and Security Trust and Savings were built in 1921, the former home to multiple news organizations while the latter housed a bank that would become "a power center of the entertainment industry," with clients that included Charlie Chaplin, the Three Stooges, Lana Turner, W.C.
 Fields, Cecil B. DeMille, and Howard Hughes.
-The Guaranty (1923), Knickerbocker (1925), 303-seat Studio Theatre (1920), and 2700-seat Warner Theatre (1927) also opened near this intersection during this time.
+Guaranty (1923), Knickerbocker (1925), and the 303-seat Studio Theatre (1920) and 2700-seat Warner Theatre (1927) also opened near this intersection during this time.

 Hollywood and Highland and its surroundings saw more exotic development.
 Most notable were its movie palaces, specifically the Egyptian (1922), site of the world's first movie premiere, and Chinese (1927), home to Hollywood's famous celebrity handprints and footprints.
-Along with these was the El Capitan playhouse, which opened in 1926 and was converted to a movie palace in 1942, and the Masonic Temple, built in 1921 and the second of two institutional buildings that remain in the district today.
-Other notable buildings that went up in this area during this time were Montmartre (1922), Christie Hotel (1922), Hotel Roosevelt (1927), and Security Pacific (1927).
-The Pig 'n Whistle opened in this area in 1927 as well.
+Along with these was El Capitan playhouse, which opened in 1926 and was converted to a movie palace in 1942, and Hollywood Masonic Temple, built in 1921 and the second of two institutional buildings that remain in the district.
+Other notable buildings that went up in this area during this time were Christie Hotel (1922), Hotel Roosevelt (1927), and Security Pacific (1927).
+Notable food and drink establishments that opened in this area include Café Montmartre (1923), Pig 'n Whistle (1927), Embassy Club (1929), and C.C.
+Brown's (1929), although Café Montmartre and Embassy Club both closed less than ten years later.